Roth vs Traditional IRA

 Open full worksheet →

 Enter your numbers.
-The calculator reinvests the Traditional upfront tax deduction at the same return rate, then taxes the withdrawal at your expected retirement bracket.
-Roth wins whenever the two brackets are equal or rising.
+The calculator reinvests the Traditional upfront tax deduction at the same return rate, then taxes the withdrawal at your expected retirement bracket per the mechanics in IRS Publication 590-B. Roth wins whenever the two brackets are equal or rising.

 Form RvT-1Roth vs Traditional Projection Worksheet